-A durable, eye-catching metal with starlit shine, white gold is a relative newcomer on the jewelry scene.
+A durable, eye-catching metal with a starlit shine, white gold is a relative newcomer on the jewelry scene.
 Originally developed in the nineteenth century, white gold got its first taste of stardom in the Roaring Twenties.
 It was in this decade that it arose as an alternative to platinum—a metal that was in high demand thanks to World War I.

-Today, white gold remains a sought-after option for rings, necklaces and other jewelry pieces adorned with diamond alternative stones.
+Today, white gold remains a sought-after option for rings, necklaces, and other jewelry pieces adorned with diamond alternative stones.
 But because it is often outshined by its flashier siblings (yellow gold, the perennial favorite, and rose gold, a trendy newer metal), many people don’t know how to care for white gold pieces.

 Unlike other precious metals, white gold doesn’t tarnish.
 That said, its color can fade thanks to the habitual weathering that rubs away its rhodium coating.
 In this blog, we’ll look at why this happens and some easy steps you can take to keep your white gold pieces shining.

-First, What Is White Gold?
+What Is White Gold?

 Unlike yellow gold—which is so elemental that it can be found on the Periodic Table—white gold is a manmade product.
 Created through an alloying process, white gold is a combination of pure gold and white metals like nickel, zinc, silver or palladium that is typically plated with rhodium for a durable, silvery finish.